The Xposé

-The Xposé (stylized as The XPOSÉ) is a 2014 romantic thriller film directed by Anant Mahadevan and produced by Vipin Reshammiya under the banner of HR Musik.
-The film stars Himesh Reshammiya alongside newcomers Sonali Raut and Zoya Afroz, while Irrfan Khan makes a special appearance.
+The Xposé (stylized as The XPOSÉ) is a 2014 Indian Hindi-language period thriller film directed by Anant Mahadevan and produced by Vipin Reshammiya under the banner of HR Musik.
+Inspired by scandals in 1960s and 1970s Bollywood cinema, the film stars Himesh Reshammiya alongside newcomers Sonali Raut and Zoya Afroz, while Irrfan Khan makes a special appearance.
 Musician Yo Yo Honey Singh also appears in the film, making his Bollywood acting debut.
+It is the first installment in The Xposé Universe, followed by a spinoff, Badass Ravi Kumar, which was released on 7 February 2025.

 Plot

-Two actresses, Zara Fernandes and Chandni Roy, are both set to make their film debut on the same date.
-Chandni's film becomes a box office success, whereas Zara's film is a flop.
+In 1960s Bombay, two actresses, Zara Fernandes and Chandni Roy, are both set to make their film debut on the same date.
+Chandni's film Reena Mera Naam becomes a box office success, whereas Zara's film Ujjwal Nirmal Sheetal is a flop.
 This angers Zara who believes she is higher and better than every other new actress.
 Zara starts an argument with Chandni after an awards party, and the two end up fighting.
 Later that night, Zara is murdered.
 The blame obviously goes towards Chandni, and she has no way to prove her innocence.